KhiemNguyen15/Generic_C_ArrayList/README.md

 2. **Navigate to the Project Directory:** Change your current directory to the project root.

 3. **Compile the Program:** Run the `make` command to compile the program.
-The Makefile will automatically locate source files in the `src` directory, include header files from the `include` directory, and produce an executable named `arraylistrunner.exe`:
+The Makefile will automatically locate source files in the `src` directory, include header files from the `include` directory, and produce an executable named `arraylistrunner.exe` (which can be changed in the Makefile):

     ```bash
     make